|

 ELEVATIONS

-PLAN- Click to enlarge.
+PLAN- Click to

-1960, Use of equilateral triangle unit system.
-The site is near Hillside at Taliesin
+HOUSE FOR A HILL - ELEVATIONS AND PLAN - SEPTEMBER 1960, Use of equilateral triangle unit system.
+The site is near Hillside at Taliesin in Wisconsin.

-THE DESERT SPHERAL, SEPTEMBER 1960 A student living structure.
+THE DESERT SPHERAL, A

-BEMBENECK HOUSE- NOVEMBER 1960 - Color pencil Rendering on Clear Print.
+BEMBENECK HOUSE- NOVEMBER 1960 - Color pencil Rendering on

 ELEVATION

-PLAN- Click to enlarge.
+PLAN- Click to

-Elevation and Plan color and black pencil drawn on card board.
+STUDIO HOUSE FOR THE ARCHITECT- NOVEMBER 1960 Elevation and Plan color and black pencil drawn on card board.

-1960 The color image is backward based on the plan below.
+HOUSE FOR A 75 FT WIDE LOT. - DECEMBER 1960 The color image is backward based on the plan below.

 PLAN and Perspective

-Landscape class drawing. - Click to enlarge.
+drawing. - Click to enlarge.

-1960 In 1964 I used this design for a landscape architecture class at
+HOUSE FOR 75 FT.
+WIDE LOT IN THE SOUTH - DECEMBER 1960 In 1964 I used this design for a landscape architecture class at the University of Oklahoma.

-THE SOUTHEAST - JANUARY 1961 To see more click on image.
+HOUSE FOR THE SOUTHEAST - JANUARY 1961 To see more click on image.

 Elevation